This Spicy Chorizo Breakfast Casserole is a flavorful breakfast idea for the whole family!

 I love reading all of the recipes you submit each month!
-Jennifer Myers submitted this chorizo breakfast casserole recipe and we had to try it!
+Jennifer Myers submitted this breakfast casserole recipe and we had to try it!
 My husband loves chorizo and I knew this would be a hit!
 Breakfast casseroles are great because you can whip this up the night before and just warm up in the morning!
 Plus it’s a great way to get rid of leftovers in the fridge!
 With Easter coming up, I thought this was the perfect theme for March!
-This spicy chorizo breakfast casserole is NOT to be missed!

 I did take add some green peppers and onions because I needed to use them and they really added to the overall Mexican flavor of the dish!
 You could easily leave them out or if you’re really ambitious add jalapeños!